florisboard/florisboard/README.md

   - Next-word suggestions by training language models.
 Data collected here is stored locally and never leaves the user's device.

-- Module C: Extension packs (base implementation with [#162])
+- Module C: Extension packs (Implemented with [#162], reworked several times and still not stable)
   - Ability to load dictionaries (and later potentially other cool features too) only if needed to keep the core APK size small
   - Currently unclear how exactly this will work, but this is definitely a must-have feature
+  - A full implementation may come only in v0.5.0

-- Module D: Glide typing
+- Module D: Glide typing (Implemented with [#544])
   - Swiping over the characters will automatically convert this to a word
   - Possibly also add improvements based on the Flow keyboard